dots-energy/simulation-orchestrator/README.md

 This simulation orchestrator is controlled by api calls (FastAPI) and communicates with the Model Services Orchestrator (MSO) via MQTT protobuf messages.

-On the [MCS wiki](https://ci.tno.nl/gitlab/groups/dots/-/wikis/home) you can find a description of the framework along with installation and usage details.
+On the [Dots wiki](https://github.com/dots-energy/simulation-orchestrator/wiki) you can find a description of the framework along with installation and usage details.

 ## Development